web3swift-team/web3swift/README.md

 try await Web3HttpProvider(url: rpcUrl, network: optionalChainId)
 ```

-Specify a keystore manager for the Web3HttpProvider if you want `web3.personal` namespace to work as it relies on the keystore and password:
+Specify a keystore manager for the Web3HttpProvider if you want `web3.personal` namespace to work as it relies on use of the keystore:
 ```swift
 try await Web3HttpProvider(url: rpcUrl, network: optionalChainId, keystoreManager: optionalKeystoreManager)
 ```